 Energy Taxation.
 In 2002, both the House and Senate passed legislation (H.R.
 4) containing tax benefits related to energy, primarily tax benefits for particular categories of energy producers and consumers.
 Although a conference committee convened, the 107th Congress adjourned without acting on the bill.
-Both the House and Senate are likely to return to energy tax issues in 2003.
-On April 11, the House passed H.R.
-6, which includes tax-related provisions that may affect energy supply, conservation, and efficiency.
+Both the House and Senate have returned to the issue of energy taxation in the 108th Congress.
 For further information, see CRS Issue Brief IB10054, Energy Tax Policy, by Salvatore Lazzari.